StateSmith/StateSmith/antlr/README.md

 # Compile the grammar(s)

-Now compile the grammars you are interested in using the script below.
+Now compile the grammars you are interested in using the script below in this directory.

 ```
 StateSmith/antlr% ./compile.sh